raissalkp/NFC-Enabled-Student-Card-System/README.md

 ### Software Dependencies

-Detail any required Python libraries or dependencies in a `requirements.txt` file for easy installation using `pip`.
+Detail any required Python libraries or dependencies in a `requirements.txt` file for easy installation using `pip install -r requirements.txt`.

 ### Testing the System